2010 Southeast Asian haze: Singapore

 The transboundary haze crisis in Singapore lasted for approximately 4 days from 20 October to 23 October 2010.
 During this period, the overall 24-hour Pollutant Standard Index (PSI), recorded by the National Environment Agency (NEA) was mainly in the high-moderate range while the hourly PSI crept into the unhealthy range of 108.
 This was the highest PSI recorded since 2006 and the first time in 4 years that the PSI had reached the unhealthy range in Singapore.
 A nationwide health advisory was issued by the NEA whereby the public was advised to stay hydrated and to refrain from participating in outdoor activities due to the poor air quality and visibility.

-Up till the 2010 Southeast Asian haze, Singapore had yet managed to experience a year without any haze related incidences within the last decade.
-Prior to the 2010 Southeast Asian Haze, Singapore had been experiencing fair air quality within the good to moderate range.
+Until the 2010 Southeast Asian haze, Singapore had not experienced a haze-related incidence for a decade, with air quality remaining in the 'good' to 'moderate' range.

 Prior to August 2012, NEA provided 24-hourly PSI updates on the air quality in Singapore once a day at 4pm.
 Since then, NEA has increased the frequency of PSI updates from once a day to 3 times day to hourly PSI updates in June 2013 for a more accurate representation of the air quality experienced in Singapore.

 Negative impacts

 Economic

 Due to the transboundary haze, a drop in the percentage of tourists visiting affected countries can be seen during these periods due to the air pollution experienced.
 During this crisis, travel warnings are often issued out to warn tourists about the deterioration in the air quality and the lack of visibility.

 The lack of visibility can bring about many disruptions to the economy, trade and daily life.
-Due to poor visibility, transportation services like aviation, maritime and land public transport systems are delayed and often put on hold affecting tourism and the daily lives of many individuals.
-Singapore and Malaysia are countries that rely heavily on trade as being a major source of income and, due to poor visibility, cargo ships carrying goods are forced to travel with caution at a slower pace delaying the shipment process.
+Transportation services like aviation, maritime and land public transport systems are delayed and often put on hold affecting tourism and the daily lives of many individuals.
+Singapore and Malaysia are countries that rely heavily on trade as being a major source of income and, due to poor visibility, cargo ships carrying goods are forced to travel with caution at a slower pace, delaying the shipment process.
 Furthermore, outdoor constructions are also affected due to the unsafe working conditions.

 Not only does this deter tourists from visiting the affected countries, it may also deter prospective migrants who are considering migrating over to seek better living conditions and to take up future job opportunities.

 During the worst haze experienced in 1997 which lasted for 3 months, Southeast Asia incurred an estimated loss of $9 billion to health expenses, air travel, retailers, hotels, trade, businesses and tourism.